stefanwichmann/kelvin/README.md

 - If you want to keep your configuration over the lifetime of your container, you can map the folder ```/etc/opt/kelvin/``` to your host filesystem.
 If you alter the configuration you have to restart Kelvin through the web interface or by running ```docker restart {CONTAINER_ID}```.

 # Configuration
-Kelvin will create it's configuration file `config.json` in the current directory and store all necessary information to operate in it.
+Kelvin will create its configuration file `config.yaml` in the current directory and store all necessary information to operate in it.
 By default it is fully usable and looks like this:

 ```
-{
-  "bridge": {
-    "ip": "192.168.10.37",
-    "username": "lbCDGagZZ7JEYQX5iGxrjMIx2jIROgpXfsSjHmCv"
-  },
-  "location": {
-    "latitude": 53.5553,
-    "longitude": 9.995
-  },
-  "schedules": [
-    {
-      "name": "default",
-      "associatedDeviceIDs": [1,2,3,4,5,6],
-      "enableWhenLightsAppear": true,
-      "defaultColorTemperature": 2750,
-      "defaultBrightness": 100,
-      "beforeSunrise": [
-        {
-          "time": "4:00",
-          "colorTemperature": 2000,
-          "brightness": 60
-        }
-      ],
-      "afterSunset": [
-        {
-          "time": "20:00",
-          "colorTemperature": 2300,
-          "brightness": 80
-        },
-        {
-          "time": "22:00",
-          "colorTemperature": 2000,
-          "brightness": 60
-        }
-      ]
-    }
-  ]
-}
+bridge:
+  ip: 192.168.10.37
+  username: lbCDGagZZ7JEYQX5iGxrjMIx2jIROgpXfsSjHmCv
+location:
+  latitude: 53.5553
+  longitude: 9.995
+schedules:
+- name: default
+  associatedDeviceIDs:
+  - 1
+  - 2
+  - 3
+  - 4
+  - 5
+  - 6
+  enableWhenLightsAppear: true
+  defaultColorTemperature: 2750
+  defaultBrightness: 100
+  beforeSunrise:
+  - time: '4:00'
+    colorTemperature: 2000
+    brightness: 60
+  afterSunset:
+  - time: '20:00'
+    colorTemperature: 2300
+    brightness: 80
+  - time: '22:00'
+    colorTemperature: 2000
+    brightness: 60
 ```
-As the configuration file is a simple text file in JSON format you can display and edit it with you favorite text editor.
-Just make sure you keep the JSON structure valid.
-If something goes wrong fix it using [JSONLint](http://jsonlint.com/) or just delete the `config.json` and let Kelvin generate a configuration from scratch.
+As the configuration file is a simple text file in YAML format you can display and edit it with you favorite text editor.
+Just make sure you keep the YAML structure valid.
+If something goes wrong fix it using [YAML Validator](https://codebeautify.org/yaml-validator) or just delete the `config.yaml` and let Kelvin generate a configuration from scratch.

 The configuration contains the following fields: